HOW TO: Visualize Your Data Easily with Databricks Dashboards (2025)

 3) Bubble Chart:

-Bubble charts are similar to scatter plots, but they introduce a third variable, represented by the size of each bubble.
+Bubble charts are an extension of scatter plots, introducing a third variable represented by the size of each bubble.
 This allows you to visualize three dimensions of data simultaneously.
-For example, you could use a bubble chart to plot trip distance and fare amount.
+For example, you could use a bubble chart to plot trip distance and fare amount, with passenger_count determining the bubble size.
 The query would look like this:

 SELECT